 Let us show you how to make one of the hottest items on the grocery shelf.
 This cookie butter is simple to make and goes great with some apples or toast.View Video

 Commemorate a big year, a funny memory, or an inside joke with these fun ornament finds.See More

 Nothing brings family to the holiday breakfast table quicker than the smell of fresh-baked bread, so we gathered our favorite from-scratch brunch breads.
 These goodies, like tender cranberry bread and golden-brown challah, put some extra spring in a brunch-eater's step.
 Read on for loaves, braids, muffins, rolls, pastries, and even biscuits!

-A holiday classic, these pecan rolls can be prepared the night before and baked in the morning.
-For best results, let them rise for at least 30 minutes before serving.
+A holiday classic, these decadent pecan rolls can be prepped the night before and baked in the morning.
+For fluffiest results, let them rise for at least 30 minutes before baking.

-Bursting with a chocolate-hazelnut filling, these Hanukkah sufganiyots are equally as special filled with jam.
+Bursting with chocolate-hazelnut filling, these Hanukkah sufganiyots are equally as special filled with jam.